harcokuppens/clean-classic-helloworld/README.md

 For MacOS we even created an [`CleanIDE.app`](https://github.com/harcokuppens/clean-classic-helloworld/releases/download/macOS_application/CleanIDE.app.zip) which in the background runs the `CleanIDE.exe` with wine for you.
+It requires the `wine-stable` package to be installed with HomeBrew.
 Using this app you can open `.prj`,`dcl`, and `.icl` files from the Finder.
 For more details about `CleanIDE.app` see [CleanIDE-wine-app-MacOS](./resources/CleanIDE-wine-app-MacOS/README.md).